Skip to main content

 The user identifier is a unique identifier for the user taking the survey.

-We suggest initializing the TapResearch SDK as early in the boot process as possible.
+We suggest initializing the TapResearch SDK as early in the boot process as possible (once the user identifier is available).
 The demo app initializes in the onCreate method of the MainActivity.

 Similarly, there is a callback for when the SDK is ready.
 This is called when the SDK has finished initializing and is ready to show content.
 We suggest showing content only when the SDK is ready.